Service Terms

 Bookings, rescheduling and no-shows

 A request becomes a booking only when confirmed through the applicable process.
 Bookings may be accepted, declined, rescheduled, cancelled, completed, marked no-show or escalated for review by us.
-Customers and providers should act reasonably, communicate changes promptly, respect agreed access arrangements and not misuse rescheduling, review or incident-reporting tools.
+Customers and service partners should act reasonably, communicate changes promptly, respect agreed access arrangements and not misuse rescheduling, review or incident-reporting tools.

 Conduct, safety and service refusal

-We may pause, cancel, refuse or restrict services where there are safety concerns, abusive conduct, suspected scam activity, privacy risk, misleading information, unauthorised requests, repeated no-shows, unsuitable provider capability, certificate limitations or concern for a vulnerable person.
-Providers must act respectfully, honestly, safely and within their approved service categories.
-Customers and requesters must not abuse, threaten, harass, mislead or pressure staff, providers, ambassadors or other users.
+We may pause, cancel, refuse or restrict services where there are safety concerns, abusive conduct, suspected scam activity, privacy risk, misleading information, unauthorised requests, repeated no-shows, unsuitable service suitability, certificate limitations or concern for a vulnerable person. service partners must act respectfully, honestly, safely and within their approved service categories.
+Customers and requesters must not abuse, threaten, harass, mislead or pressure staff, service partners, ambassadors or other users.

 Chatsifieds.com Pty Ltd T/A Your IT & Tech Mates · ABN 51 620 592 403 · 0452 323 571 · [email protected]